MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-create-a-wpf-desktop-application-connected-to-an-azure-mobile-service.md

      This code allows the application to access the mobile service running on Microsoft Azure.

 ## Test the application
- That’s it – you’ve created a WPF desktop application that accesses an Azure Mobile Service.
-Now all that’s left is to run the application and see it in action.
+ That's it – you've created a WPF desktop application that accesses an Azure Mobile Service.
+Now all that's left is to run the application and see it in action.

 #### To run the application